sahiba0915/ai-code-reviewer/README.md

    - Paste code into the editor **or** click **Upload file** and choose a source file.
    - Optionally pick a **Language** to guide the review.
    - Click **Review Code** and read the AI’s structured feedback on the right.

+# Note:

+The AI engine runs locally using Ollama to support offline inference and avoid external API costs.
+The system can be deployed by replacing the local model with a hosted LLM API.